CiscoDevNet/cloud-security/Cloudlock/Splunk/Cisco Cloudlock Splunk App/README.md

 # Installing the Cloudlock Splunk App
-To install the Cloudlock Splunk App, follow these steps.
+To install the Cloudlock for Splunk App, follow these steps.

 * [Download the Cloudlock Splunk App](https://splunkbase.splunk.com/app/3043/).
 * As a Splunk administrator, open the Splunk home page and select the Manage Apps control: